Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Experiments

-In this section, we test the proposed method on Cifar-10\cite{krizhevsky2009learning} and ImageNet1k datasets.
-The Cifar-10 dataset consists of color images of size $32\times 32\times 3$ for 10 classes.
-There are $\num[group-separator={,}]{50000}$ training images and $\num[group-separator={,}]{10000}$ testing images.
-In addition, we use Cifar10-C and ImageNet1k-C\cite{hendrycks2019benchmarking} validation datasets to test neural networks' robustness and generalizability against image corruptions, where 15 diverse corruption types\cite{hendrycks2019benchmarking} are included for both the Cifar10-C and ImageNet1k-C validation datasets.
-Two kinds of training routine are used: robust training strategies with affine transform augmentation included, and the state-of-the-art fully-training strategy for comparison with ConvNeXt\cite{liu2022convnet}.
+In this section, we test the proposed method on ImageNet1k datasets.
+In addition, we use ImageNet1k-C\cite{hendrycks2019benchmarking} validation datasets to test neural networks' robustness and generalizability against image corruptions, where 15 diverse corruption types\cite{hendrycks2019benchmarking} are included for both the ImageNet1k-C validation datasets.
+It should be noted that ImageNet1k-C is not included in the training set but serves as out-of-distribution data to test the models' robustness and generalizability.
+Three kinds of training routines are used: For tests with ResNets, we have robust training strategies (Pixmix) with affine transform augmentation included, and the corresponding controlled training routine without Pixmix augmentation; And the state-of-the-art full training strategy for tests with Swin\cite{liu2021swin} and ConvNeXt\cite{liu2022convnet}.